dgski/cryptocurrency/networker/readme.md

 # The Networker Module

-The Networker module accepts new Blocks from the Manager module to propagate to other Nodes, as well as Blocks from other nodes to the Manager Module.
+Responsible for connections to other nodes.
+Propagates new blocks from the local Manager module to the outside world and forwards new external blocks for consumption by the Manager module.

 ## Incoming Messages
 - MSG_MANAGER_NETWORKER_NEWBLOCK - New Block to Propagate from Manager